Saturday, 12 October 2013

 network.

 A security ninja & penetration tester develop Another amazing tool for Linux Protection, Named "Artillery".
-This Article is written by Dave for our January Issue of The Hacker News Magazine, We like to share with our website Readers also:
+This Article is written by Dave for our January Issue of

 I’ve traditionally been on the offensive side of security through my career.
 With tools that I’ve developed like Fast-Track and The Social-Engineer Toolkit (SET), it’s primarily focused on the attack front.
 Awhile back I had an idea of creating a more defensive tool around both Windows and *nix systems and keep things open-source as usual.
 I started Artillery about three months ago with the intent of developing an open-source project that does a bit of everything.